-CIP-005-2 - Cyber Security - Electronic Security Perimeter(s), Applicability Section 4.2.2 and Requirement R1.34
+CIP-005-3 - Cyber Security - Electronic Security Perimeter(s), Applicability Section 4.2.2 and Requirement R1.32

 No modification to the language contained in this specific requirement is being proposed through the interpretation.
-The NERC Board of Trustees approved the interpretation to Reliability Standard CIP-005-2 - Cyber Security - Electronic Security Perimeter(s), Applicability Section 4.2.2 and Requirement R1.3 on February 16, 2010.
+The NERC Board of Trustees approved the interpretation to Reliability Standard CIP-005-3 - Cyber Security - Electronic Security Perimeter(s), Applicability Section 4.2.2 and Requirement R1.3 on February 16, 2010. .
+Exhibit A to this filing sets forth the proposed interpretation.
+Exhibit B contains Reliability Standard CIP-005-3a that includes the appended interpretation.
+Exhibit C contains the complete development record of the proposed interpretation to CIP-005, Applicability Section 4.2.2 and Requirement R1.3.
+Exhibit D contains a roster of the interpretation development team.